Call 911 if you or the person you are helping is in immediate danger.

 Community members play an important role in protecting children from abuse and neglect.
 If you are worried about the health or safety of a child, call the local CPS hotline for the county where the child lives or find a local child abuse youth victim service provider.

-You may also be able to help children and youth who have been abused or neglected by stepping up to serve as a foster caregiver.
-Please contact your local county’s Social Service or Human Service department, or call the toll-free line at 800-KIDS-4-US.
+You may also be able to help children and youth who have been abused or neglected by serving as a foster caregiver.
+Please contact your local county’s Social Service or Human Service department, or call the toll-free line at 800‑KIDS‑4‑US.

 NAMI California has resources for family members supporting loved ones with mental health conditions.
 You can call their HelpLine at 800‑950‑NAMI to get information, resource referrals and support from 7:00am – 3:00pm or email firstname.lastname@example.org.

-Caregivers can find resources at the Department of Aging website, including guidelines to protect the health and safety of both you and your loved one from COVID-19.
+Caregivers can find resources at the Department of Aging website.
+This includes guidelines to protect the health and safety of both you and your loved one from COVID-19.

 County Adult Protective Services